-- The Lieutenant Governor is the presiding officer of the Senate and may vote only to break a tie. - The Speaker of the House, elected by the House, presides over the House of Representatives and may vote on all questions. - Other very powerful persons in the legislature are the chairmen of the House and Senate committees and subcommittees.
-After legislation is assigned to a committee, it is up to the committee leadership and members to determine whether the bill should be studied further, amended, rejected, or passed. - It is important to have a good working relationship with the House and Senate leadership and with the chairpersons of the committees and subcommittees, which routinely deal with legislation about the welfare and education of children. - In the Texas Legislature, the committees which most often are called upon to study "children" legislation are: - the Senate Education Committee, - the House of Representatives Public Education Committee
+- The Lieutenant Governor is the presiding officer of the Senate and may vote only to break a tie. - The Speaker of the House, elected by the House, presides over the House of Representatives and may vote on all questions. - Other powerful individuals in the legislature are the chairmen of the House and Senate committees and subcommittees.
+After legislation is assigned to a committee, the committee leadership and members determine whether the bill should be studied further, amended, rejected, or passed. - It is important to have a good working relationship with the House and Senate leadership and with the chairpersons of the committees and subcommittees, which routinely deal with legislation about the welfare and education of children. - In the Texas Legislature, the following committees study "children" legislation: - Senate Education Committee - House of Representatives Public Education Committee